-Proposals will be required to minimise the risk of flooding to people and property by taking a sequential approach which directs development, including access/egress, play/recreation areas and gardens, to the areas at the lowest risk of flooding.
-Consideration must should be given to all sources of flood risk.
+Proposals will be required to minimise the risk of flooding to people and property by taking a sequential approach which directs development to the areas at the lowest risk of flooding.
+Consideration must be given to all sources of flood risk.

-New development will need to satisfy the requirements of the sequential test and exception test where necessary in accordance with the requirements of national planning policy and any other relevant guidance, including the Council's Flood Risk - Sequential Test and Exception Test Supplementary Planning Document.
-Where proposals fail to satisfy the requirement of these tests they will be refused
+New development will need to satisfy the requirements of the sequential test and exception test where necessary in accordance with the requirements of national planning policy and any other relevant guidance, and take account of the Council's Flood Risk - Sequential Test and Exception Test Supplementary Planning Document.
+Where proposals fail to satisfy the requirement of these tests they will be refused.